kaiasdad01/kaiasdad01/README.md

 - 💾 Before Amazon, I was an analytics leader at @walmart (via Jet.com!) and a technical PM at @minoan.
 If you haven't heard of Minoan, you have to check them out.
 Incredible team building game-changing experiences for STR hosts & guests.
 Native Retail is the real deal!

-- 📚 I'm currently an MS Computer Science student at the University of Colorado Boulder (#skobuffs and TY Coach Prime).
+- 📚 I'm currently an MS Computer Science student at the University of Colorado Boulder.
 My undergrad was in Finance and I have an MBA from Dartmouth as well.

 - 🔭 Outside of my day job, I’m currently working on a pipeline to ingest & analyze real estate data becasue I want to buy a house, but the housing market is scary and data projects bring me peace.
 Also kicking off a project to explore ways to optimize retail operations for small businesses (like your local ski shop).